ton-community/tutorials/01-wallet/test/npmton/README.md

 ./index.sh
 ```

-Before running the test, create the file `.env` in the project root with this content:
+Before running the test, create the file `.env` in the repo root with this content:
 ```
 MNEMONIC="unfold sugar water ..."
 ```